python/cpython/Doc/howto/descriptor.rst

 Automatic Name Notification
 ---------------------------

-Sometimes it desirable for a descriptor to know what class variable name it was assigned to.
+Sometimes it is desirable for a descriptor to know what class variable name it was assigned to.
 When a new class is created, the :class:`type` metaclass scans the dictionary of the new class.
 If any of the entries are descriptors and if they define :meth:`__set_name__`, that method is called with two